7 Days 6 Nights: Release

-After RRR postponed its release date, several films including 7 Days 6 Nights was planned to release on 14 January 2022.
+After RRR postponed its release date, several films including 7 Days 6 Nights were planned to release on 14 January 2022.
 The film was then postponed and theatrically released on 24 June 2022.

 Reception

 The Times of India gave a rating of 3 out of 5 and stated that "The movie's first half breezes effortlessly - the hangover humour, fantastic visuals, a bit of father-son bond, and the car journey to Goa keep the viewers entertained.
 However, while still engaging in parts, the second half suffers a slight drag and monotony in the characters' mannerisms".
 NTV in their review opined that dialogues and duration are film's plus points, whereas slow-pace narration, story and screenplay are film's negative factors.